vicmay/ToSSL/doc/base64_decode.md

 - Compatible with standard base64 encoding as used in HTTP, email, and other protocols.
 - No size limitations - can handle arbitrarily large data.
 - Dynamically allocates memory based on input size.
+- Returns data as a byte array - use `encoding convertfrom utf-8` for Unicode strings.

 ## Related Commands